 CrowdStrike is competing with legacy security platforms that are expanding their cloud security capabilities, such as products offered by Microsoft (NASDAQ:MSFT) and Symantec, and also with cloud-native solutions such as SentinelOne (NYSE:S) and Zscaler (NASDAQ:ZS).

-This was another standout quarter with the revenue up a splendid 62.6% year on year.
-On top of that, revenue increased $50.9 million quarter on quarter, a very strong improvement on the $42.3 million increase in Q3 2022, and a sign of re-acceleration of growth, which is very nice to see indeed.
+This was another standout quarter with the revenue up a splendid 61% year on year.
+On top of that, revenue increased $56.8 million quarter on quarter, a solid improvement on the $50.9 million increase in Q4 2022, and happily, a slight re-acceleration of growth.

-Guidance for the next quarter indicates CrowdStrike is expecting revenue to grow 52.6% year on year to $462.1 million, slowing down from the 70% year-over-year increase in revenue the company had recorded in the same quarter last year.
-For the upcoming financial year management expects revenue to be $2.14 billion at the midpoint, growing 47.9% compared to 66.4% increase in FY2022.
+Guidance for the next quarter indicates CrowdStrike is expecting revenue to grow 52.4% year on year to $514.7 million, slowing down from the 69.7% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 43.9% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-CrowdStrike's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 73.8% in Q4.
+CrowdStrike's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 74% in Q1.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-CrowdStrike's free cash flow came in at $127.3 million in Q4, up 30.7% year on year.
+CrowdStrike's free cash flow came in at $157.5 million in Q1, up 34.2% year on year.

-With a market capitalization of $35.9 billion, more than $1.99 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $37.4 billion, more than $2.15 billion in cash and with positive free cash flow over the last twelve months, we're confident that CrowdStrike has the resources it needs to pursue a high growth business strategy.

 We were impressed by the exceptional revenue growth CrowdStrike delivered this quarter.
-And we were also glad that the revenue guidance for the rest of the year exceeded expectations.
-On the other hand, it was a little less exciting that the revenue guidance for next year indicated the growth will be slowing down.
+And we were also excited to see that guidance outperformed Wall St’s expectations.
 Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is up 12.6% on the results and currently trades at $191.54 per share.
+But investors might have been expecting more and the company is down 2.73% on the results and currently trades at $168 per share.